 - Wear resistance

 For the most part, they're nonmagnetic.
 These factors help explain why these stainless steels, especially 304, are among the most-specified grades.

 Despite all these similarities, the differences are still notable.
 The three grades work best in different applications -- like athletes playing different sports, they all have slightly different “skill sets.”

 This fact alone can make up-front cost considerations less important than long-term cost-effectiveness.
 Simply put, 316 stainless costs more than 304 and, somewhat counterintuitively, 303 costs more than 304.

 Where and Why Do 303, 304, & 316 Stainless Work Best?

 The applications for 303, 304, and 316 stainless steel are not mutually exclusive.
-There's a fair amount of crossover.
-But it's also clear that one grade will work better than another in a particular environment.
-Here's a quick rundown:
+But there's a fair amount of crossover.
+They’re also each best suited for specific purposes or certain environments.